saltstack/salt/doc/topics/cloud/vmware.rst

             controller as well as the hard disk at the same time. datastore
-            The name of a valid datastore should you wish the new disk to be in a datastore other than the default for the VM
+            The name of a valid datastore should you wish the new disk to be in a datastore other than the default for the VM.

     network
         Enter the network adapter specification here.
 If the network adapter doesn\'t